neutrons/SNAPRed/docs/source/glossary.rst

 ..
 TODO: Provide links to a term's page if it exists
 .. glossary::

+    ADS
+        Analysis Data Service, the internal list held by :term:`Mantid` of all workspaces.

     Algorithm
         A set of instructions that can be executed to produce a result.
         In the context of SNAP, this mostly refers to Mantid Algorithms or collections of Mantid Algorithms triggered by a Recipe.